Survey Results - Trainee feedback on Morrison and Foerster (UK) LLP

 London co-managing partners: Alistair Maughan and Jonathan Wheeler

-Other offices: Beijing, Berlin, Boston, Brussels, Denver, Hong Kong, London, Los Angeles, New York, Northern Virginia, Palo Alto, San Diego, San Francisco, Shanghai, Singapore, Tokyo, Washington DC.
+Other offices: Beijing, Berlin, Boston, Brussels, Denver, Hong Kong, Los Angeles, New York, Palo Alto, San Diego, San Francisco, Shanghai, Singapore, Tokyo, Washington DC.

 Who we are: Morrison & Foerster is a leading global firm, with over 1,000 lawyers in key technology and finance centres in the US, Europe and Asia.

-What we do: Bankruptcy and restructuring, capital markets, corporate/M&A, data privacy, employment, equity derivatives, financial services regulation, financial transactions, high-yield, investigations, disputes, arbitration, private equity, real estate, outsourcing, tax and technology transactions.
+What we do: Bankruptcy and restructuring, capital markets, corporate/M&A, data privacy, employment, equity derivatives, financial services regulation, financial transactions, high-yield, investigations, disputes, arbitration, private equity real estate, real estate finance, outsourcing, tax and technology transactions.

 What we’re looking for: We are looking for dynamic and driven individuals who can display a genuine enthusiasm for a career in law and interest in our core London practices.
 We value diversity, have a strong commitment to pro bono and want our future trainees to share this philosophy.

 Perks: 25 days’ holiday; pension; medical insurance; individual health plans; dental insurance; group life assurance; group income protection; employee assistance programme; free Calm app subscription; Talkspace; Best Doctors; subsidised gym membership; childcare vouchers; My Family Care Benefit; season ticket loan; cycle scheme.

 Sponsorship: Available to those who require it.